conceptcartography/conceptcartography/docs/concepts/diversity-beats-ability-dab.md

 ## 📖 Definitions

-> "groups of diverse problem solvers can outperform groups of high-ability problem solvers."
-(Reijula and Kuorikoski, 2021, p.895)
+> "groups of diverse problem solvers can outperform groups of high-ability problem solvers" (Reijula and Kuorikoski 2021, 895).

 ## 💡 Examples

-- "in assembling problem-solving teams, functional group diversity should sometimes be prioritized over selecting the most able individual members"(Reijula and Kuorikoski, 2021, p.895)
+- "in assembling problem-solving teams, functional group diversity should sometimes be prioritized over selecting the most able individual members" (Reijula and Kuorikoski 2021, 895).

 ## 🔗 Relations